Wakefield Trinity: 1998–2005: Entry to Super League

+The semis saw a visit to Wigan and a positive result was needed for Wakefield to make the elimination final play off.
+All looked to be going that way with Trinity leading 14–0 but Wigan mounted a comback.

 Shane McNally was sacked in June 2005 after a disappointing start to the season.
 Tony Smith took over as caretaker coach from Shane McNally and led Trinity to survival in 2005 but following four straight defeats which saw Wakefield drop into the relegation zone Smith was sacked on Monday, 17 July 2006.
 Smith's last game in charge was a 26–20 defeat against Huddersfield, a match in which his side squandered a 20-point lead – one of several occasions that season Trinity where collapsed in the second half.

 On 24 July 2006, Wakefield announced former Hull F.C. coach John Kear as Head Coach until the end of the season.

 Trinity defeated their arch-rivals Castleford by 29–17 at Belle Vue on Saturday 16 September 2006 to preserve their Super League status in an epic match which saw both teams leading for spells of the game.
 Had Wakefield not won the match they would have been relegated.
 Instead, their win, dubbed as the 'Battle of Belle Vue' sent Castleford down to the National League One.
 The match was attended by a sell out crowd of 11,000.

 In November 2006 the Wakefield Metropolitan District Council set out plans for a new sporting village to be built at Thornes Park that would incorporate a new stadium to be used by Trinity, along with gymnastics and boxing facilities and swimming pools.
 The council published results of a feasibility study on 12 September 2008, into the project and which concluded that it is not feasible for a new stadium at Thornes Park.

 That left Wakefield Trinity in a precarious position – Belle Vue is not suitable for the long-term future, and a new stadium is crucial to their Super League survival.
 In 2009 a new stadium in Stanley was proposed with planning permission expected to be applied for in October 2009.
 Planning permission was granted for the new ground in Newmarket, subject to section 106 agreements, and since this news the club yet again stalled in progress.